DISTRHO/DPF-Plugins/README.md

 ===========

 Collection of DPF-based plugins ready for packaging.<br/>
-They come in LADSPA, DSSI, LV2, VST2 and VST3 formats.
+They come in LADSPA, DSSI, LV2, VST2, VST3 and CLAP formats.

 This repository does not use submodules,<br/>
 everything you need to build is included in a simple clone.